Cycloidal Drives Are The Beating Hearts of Robotics. Here’s How You Can Easily Design One Yourself. Download For FREE.

 Cycloidal Drive Design Tutorial

-The two design goals for this 48:1 cycloidal drive is 1) to develop a highly compact cycloidal drive and 2) to develop for ease of manufacturing by a desktop CNC milling.
-A compact drive is lighter and improves payload capability and reach of a robotic arm whilst, designing for ease of manufacturing help keep costs low.
+The two main design objectives for this 48:1 cycloidal drive are: 1) to create a highly compact drive, and 2) to ensure it is easy to manufacture using a desktop CNC mill.
+A compact design reduces weight, enhancing the robotic arm’s payload capacity and reach, while designing for ease of manufacturing helps keep production costs low.

-The first step in designing complex mechanism is to find a component that is difficult to change in dimension and then to begin design process from.
-The design process for this 48:1 cycloidal drive will begin from a NEMA17 stepper motor and its D-cut shaft.
+The first step in designing a complex mechanism is to identify a component with fixed dimensions that is difficult to modify, and use it as the starting point for the design process.
+For the 48:1 cycloidal drive, the design will begin with the NEMA17 stepper motor and its D-cut shaft.

 Designing The Eccentric Nut

-Based on documentations, a NEMA17 motor have screw holes positioned in a square with 31mm edge length.
-A 42x42mm body and a 23mm diameter step profile at the top.
-The D-cut shaft is 5mm in diameter with a flat cut at 1mm away from its circumferences.
-The D-cut shaft needs to push a cycloidal disk off centre by 0.5mm to force it to mesh against a set of cylindrical pins positioned around its peripheral.
-It can be accomplished with a simple eccentric nut mounted onto the shaft of NEMA17 stepper motor (Figure 1a).
+According to documentation, a NEMA17 motor has screw holes arranged in a square with an edge length of 31mm, a 42x42mm body, and a step profile at the top with a diameter of 23mm.
+The D-cut shaft is 5mm in diameter, with a flat section 1mm from its circumference.
+To drive the cycloidal disk, the shaft must offset the disk by 0.5mm to mesh with a series of cylindrical pins positioned around its perimeter.
+This can be achieved using a simple eccentric nut mounted onto the NEMA17 stepper motor’s shaft (Figure 1a).

 Figure 3. a) An eccentric nut with 1mm eccentricity and its thinnest portion is too thin at 0.6mm. b) Eccentric nut with 0.5mm eccentricity with sufficient thickness. c) The length of the flat cut is increased slightly to provide ample space for D-cut shaft of the stepper motor to fit in. d) Extruded profile to form an eccentric nut.

-The eccentricity is set at 0.5mm because there is insufficient space for a larger eccentricity (Figure 3a), given that the dimensions are also constrained by an 8x16x5mm ball bearing.
-A larger eccentricity is not encouraged because it meant larger movement of the cycloidal disk and a larger casing is required to accommodate for additional motions.
-It is acknowledged that a larger eccentricity enables tighter meshing and reduces the chance of disk slipping during high torque applications.
+The eccentricity is set at 0.5mm due to space limitations (Figure 3a), as the design must also accommodate an 8x16x5mm ball bearing.
+A larger eccentricity is not recommended because it would result in greater movement of the cycloidal disk, requiring a larger casing to accommodate the additional motion.
+While a larger eccentricity can improve meshing and reduce the risk of disk slippage in high-torque applications, the trade-off in size makes it less practical.

 Designing the Casing

-The casing for the cycloidal drive serves multiple roles such as 1) to hold 49 pieces of 3mm cylindrical pins in place, 2) attaches to a NEMA17 stepper motor, 3) allows space for cycloidal disk to wobble and 3) to allow a cover to be attached to the casing.
+The casing of the cycloidal drive serves several functions: 1) it holds 49 pieces of 3mm cylindrical pins in place, 2) it attaches to the NEMA17 stepper motor, 3) it provides space for the cycloidal disk to wobble, and 4) it allows a cover to be secured to the casing.

-49 pieces of cylindrical pins are held in place equally along a circular path by the casing for the cycloidal disk to mesh against.
-Ideally, the pins ought to be placed closely le to keep the cycloidal drive as compact as possible.
-However, there need to be sufficient space between the pins to allow cycloidal disk to mesh in fully.
-As the eccentricity is set at 0.5mm, the amount of space between the two pins should be twice the eccentricity at around 1mm.
-Similarly, there need to be sufficient material between the pins to provide mechanical support during high torque scenarios.
-The position of cylindrical pins are derived through trial and errors until each pin is spaced around twice the eccentricity (Figure 4).
+The 49 cylindrical pins are evenly positioned along a circular path within the casing to allow the cycloidal disk to mesh with them.
+Ideally, the pins should be placed closely to keep the cycloidal drive as compact as possible, but there must be enough space for the disk to fully mesh.
+Given the eccentricity of 0.5mm, the spacing between each pair of pins should be about twice that, or around 1mm.
+Additionally, enough material needs to be left between the pins to provide mechanical support under high torque conditions.
+The final pin positions were determined through trial and error to achieve the necessary spacing of roughly twice the eccentricity (Figure 4).

 Figure 4. a) 49 pieces of 3mm cylindrical pins spaced equally along a circular path with a diameter of 62mm. b) The spacing between two pins is set at 0.975mm about twice the eccentricity of the drive. c) adding an offset of 5mm to set the external diameter of the casing at 72mm.

-The design of cycloidal drive casing start with a flat cylinder and pocket are cut into it to create space for cover to be placed inside.
-There is a thin wall of 2.5mm thickness that will provide structural support for the final drive cover.
-49 holes with diameter 3mm and depth 8mm are drilled into the casing for holding cylindrical pins in position.
+The design of the cycloidal drive casing begins with a flat cylinder, into which pockets are cut to create space for the cover to fit.
+A thin wall, 2.5mm thick, provides structural support for the final drive cover.
+Additionally, 49 holes with a 3mm diameter and 8mm depth are drilled into the casing to hold the cylindrical pins in place.

-Next, cut a pocket with diameter 62mm and depth 5mm to create space for cycloidal disk to wobble.
-Cut another pocket with diameter 39mm and depth 3mm to create space for torque pins as it is being pushed around by cycloidal disk.
-Create 4 counterbore holes for M3 screws for attachment to stepper motors.
+Next, cut a 62mm diameter pocket with a depth of 5mm to provide space for the cycloidal disk to wobble.
+Then, cut a 39mm diameter pocket with a depth of 3mm to accommodate the torque pins as they are pushed by the cycloidal disk.
+Finally, create four counterbore holes for M3 screws to allow attachment to the stepper motor.

-Fillet the edges of counterbore holes with 1mm radius to enlarge it and to create sufficient space for CNC milling later.
-Cut a through hole with diameter 23mm to allow the stepper motor and its 23mm diameter stepped profile to fit inside.
-Lastly, we add threads to the thin wall for the final casing to be screwed in.
-Screwing in a cover helps reduce part counts as no additional screws are needed and it keeps the drive compact as there is no need to allocate space for screw holes.
+Fillet the edges of the counterbore holes with a 1mm radius to enlarge them and ensure sufficient clearance for CNC milling.
+Cut a 23mm diameter through-hole to accommodate the stepper motor and its 23mm stepped profile.
+Finally, add threads to the thin wall for securing the final casing with a screw-on cover.
+This reduces the number of parts needed, as no additional screws are required, and helps keep the drive compact by eliminating the need for extra space for screw holes.

 Design the Cycloidal Disk

-To begin designing the cycloidal disk, 4 parameters need to be defined beforehand.
-Those 4 parameters are a) amplification ratio, b) eccentricity, c) cylindrical pin diameter and d) cylindrical pin positions.
-They were earlier defined in this article:
+To start designing the cycloidal disk, four key parameters must be defined in advance: a) amplification ratio, b) eccentricity, c) cylindrical pin diameter, and d) cylindrical pin positions.
+These parameters were outlined earlier in this article:

 1. Amplification ratio = 48 to 1